SHuBERT: Self-Supervised Sign Language Representation Learning via Multi-Stream Cluster Prediction: Introduction

-In this work, we present SHuBERT (Sign Hidden-Unit BERT) (see ~\cref{fig:shubert_pipeline}), a self-supervised representation learning approach that adapts the masked prediction paradigm to the characteristics of sign language video.
-SHuBERT learns contextual, transformer-based representations of video frames by predicting cluster assignments of multiple masked video streams of the hands, face, and body pose features.
-We demonstrate that the resulting learned representations transfer effectively to multiple downstream tasks, achieving state-of-the-art performance on several sign language translation (SLT) benchmarks, as well as on multiple isolated sign recognition (ISLR) benchmarks.
-Our results suggest that a self-supervised learning approach to sign language representation learning is not only possible, but can outperform specialized architectures while requiring less task-specific annotation.
-We conclude that SHuBERT is a promising candidate for the role of foundation model~\cite{bommasani2021opportunities} for sign language video processing.
+In this work, we present SHuBERT (Sign Hidden-Unit BERT) (\cref{fig:shubert_pipeline}), a self-supervised representation learning approach that learns \emph{contextual frame representations for all sign language channels jointly}.
+SHuBERT adapts the masked prediction paradigm of BERT and HuBERT to the characteristics of sign language video, and learns by predicting cluster assignments of multiple masked feature streams representing the hands, face, and body pose.
+The learned representations transfer effectively to multiple sign language understanding tasks, achieving state-of-the-art performance on several SLT benchmarks, multiple ISLR benchmarks, and fingerspelling detection, and improving over specialized models for each task (\cref{fig:radar}).